ogierpaul/suricate/suricate/Readme.md

 # Suricate core modules

+### Basic structure
 All sub-modules of suricate:
 * Base: base classes
 * data: data repository (used for testing)
 * dbconnectors: special connector for databases (like elastic search)
 * explore: help understand the similarity of the datasets by using clusterization
-* lrdftransformers: transformers used for comparing two dataframes
+* dftransformers: transformers used for comparing two dataframes
 * pipeline: pipelining tools
 * preutils: utils for pre-processing the datasets
 * sbsdftransformers: transformers used for comparing one dataframe with side-by-side comparison